rros/Nunti/README.md

 ### Theming options

 Nunti allows you to customise the look of the app to make it unique to you.
-"Material You" is also planned once one of the developers gets android 12.
+Nunti also supports the new dynamic theme system "Material You" to get just the right accent colour from your wallpaper.

 <img src="https://gitlab.com/ondrejfoltyn/nunti/-/raw/master/fastlane/metadata/android/en-US/images/phoneScreenshots/09.jpg" alt="Nunti theme" width="20%" height="20%">
 <img src="https://gitlab.com/ondrejfoltyn/nunti/-/raw/master/fastlane/metadata/android/en-US/images/phoneScreenshots/10.jpg" alt="Nunti accent" width="20%" height="20%">